Background

 The .slugignore

-file allows you to select files and directory which won’t be
+file allows you to list files and directories that should not

-build dependencies, you often don’t need them after the build, so why keeping
+build dependencies, you often don’t need them after the build, so why keep them?

-them?
-They would just slow down your application starting duration.
+They would only slow down your application’s boot time.

 Usage